sichenz/cnn-adams/README.md

 # Adam's Method and ConvNets in Image Classification

+This project utilizes Adam’s Method and Convolutional Neural Networks (CNN) in optimizing visual classifications.
 Adam’s Method is a stochastic gradient-based optimization algorithm that utilizes adaptive estimates of stochastic functions and replacement optimization in order to train deep learning models.
 This method is well-suited for big data with many parameters since efficient stochastic optimization techniques are required to account for noisy